10 Tips for Building the Best Chatbot

 “Building a bot is easy.
 Building a bad bot is even easier”- Norm Judah (CTO-Microsoft)

 Globally, businesses spend $1.3 trillion on 265 billion customer service calls every year.
-As a result, brands across industries are investing in chatbots as a way to save time (99% improvement in response times) and money, (30% average drop in cost-per-query resolution) while increasing customer satisfaction.
+As a result, brands across industries are investing in chatbots for use on websites and other channels as a way to save time (99% improvement in response times) and money, (30% average drop in cost-per-query resolution) while increasing customer satisfaction.

 But, that holy trifecta only comes to fruition if the bot gets things right every single time.
 Without precision training data, models trip up on simple tasks, consumers get frustrated, and the whole thing falls apart.